 Academic disciplines select and follow citation standards.
 MLA, APA, and Chicago are the most common three.
 Most business programs use APA (American Psychology Association).
 This is a common guide for knowing how to appropriately list both shorter in-text citations and longer end-of-document citations in the References or Works Cited section of a book or research paper.

 See Purdue University's Online Writing Lab - OWL - for more.

 In most workplaces, you’re not expected to follow strict citation rules like in academic programs, but you still need to cite where you got your information (such as providing the author’s name, the article title, and/or the link to the original webpage).

-Some things are not a matter of mechanics (grammar or punctuation) they are a choice of style.
+10. Inconsistent style choices.
+Some things are not a matter of mechanics, they are a style choice.

 Same with “non-profit” or “not-for-profit” or “nonprofit.”

-See the Email & Document Samples link for more.
+See Email & Document Samples for document descriptions.

 I love to show a clip from Phenomenon in class to illustrate the importance of being specific.
 When John Travolta’s character is taken into custody and given an intelligence test, he shows his interrogator that it’s important to be specific.

 It’s especially important to be specific if you have deadlines or actions required as follow-up to your message.